Smarter business insurance

 EV Charger Grant Non-Compliance

-An engineer specified EV chargers that did not meet the "Smart Charging" (OCPP) protocols required by a government grant.
+An engineer specified EV chargers that did not meet the 'Smart Charging' (OCPP) protocols required by a government grant.
 The client lost their funding eligibility and sued the engineer for the lost grant money.

 Why do many electrical engineers choose Tank Insurance?